Biomaker/Gametophyte-Fern-photography-2018/FocusStacking.md

 4) Show the slices being combined in Helicon Focus.
 This is a slow section so use an example with only four or five slices.

 5) Talk about the applications of focus stacking - Regular photography, confocal work, and then macrophotography. <br>
-Would Jim Haseloff perhaps give me some confocal slices and a composite image if credited?
+Could I find some confocal slices and a composite image perhaps?

 6) Say that this series of videos is about how to set up a cheap DIY focus stacking setup, to teach the principles of focus stacking, and also to show the conversion to a professional setup for macrophotography.